syysha0k/MetDIT/README.md

 ### Example of TransOmics

-The TransOmics is responsible for transferring metabolom-ic data into 2D images.
+The TransOmics is responsible for transferring metabolomics data into 2D images.
 It contains to parties: data pre-processing and image transfer.

 1. Data pre-processing:
    ```